happy315/v1-clinic-search/README.md

 - `availableFrom` and `availableTill` filters don't work on exact given inputs, works in way available clinics time should greater than or equal to `availableFrom` and vice-versa for available till
 - Both name and state filters works on name and ClientName, stateName and stateCode respectively

-## Tech
+## Tech Stack

 Leveraged technology for this app
 - [node.js](https://nodejs.org/) - evented I/O for the backend
 - [Express](https://expressjs.com/) - fast node.js network app framework
 - [Babel](https://babeljs.io/) - next-gen JS compiler

-And of course Clinic Search itself is an open source with a [public repository][https://gitlab.com/SoniaBehal/clinic-search.git] on GitHub.
+And of course Clinic Search itself is an open source with a [public repository][https://github.com/happy315/v1-clinic-search.git] on GitHub.

 ## Docker